AndreaPazienza/TIW-musical_playlist-static_version/README.md

 ## Overview

 The goal of this project was to implement a music playlist manager with a static frontend using JSP.
 The backend is written in Java and connects to a MySQL database via JDBC.
+The site's style is managed using CSS.

 ---